albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Create a dataset with the same location than the rest of the project.
 - Create a table with the elements of the Cloud Storage bucket (this will be updated with DataPrep)

+### Transfer:

+- Go to Bigquery => Transfer.

+From there, it is really user-friendly to find your data in Cloud Storage, choose a dataset in Bigquery, append/overwrite the table within the dataset (in our case, append), and schedule it.

+There is also the option of triggering it with Pub/Sub, but it is not necessary for me.

+A cool option is, once the data is loaded from Cloud Storage to Bigquery, you can configure Transfer to erase the Cloud Storage bucket content (I understand this can save money if you are dealing with heavy volumes of data).

 ### Dataprep:

+**This is not part of the pipeline anymore.
+It has been changed by Transfer.
+Nevertheless I leave here the information, in case someone finds it useful.**

 Dataprep will load and transfer files from Cloud Storage to BigQuery tables in a scheduled process.